52North/pubopen/opensource/mindset.md

 ### History

-There's plenty of descriptions of the history of open source available online, we recommend the following to pages (roughly 1 hour of reading) without replicating the key events:
+There are plenty of descriptions of the history of open source available online, we recommend the following pages (roughly 1 hour of reading) without replicating the key events:

 * ["History of free software" on Wikipedia](https://en.wikipedia.org/wiki/History_of_free_software)
 * ["Open-source movement" on Wikipedia](https://en.wikipedia.org/wiki/Open-source_movement)